** Please Note **

 Call now for more information and a free estimate.

-SoCal Homeless Camp Clean Outs – In the News
+SoCal Homeless Encampment Clean Outs – In the News

 Bio SoCal gets called often my cities and counties throughout SoCal to come in and clear out homeless encampments.
 Most of our jobs don’t make the news, but here is one that did.